mhmdalisadat/mhmdalisadat/README.md

-# Hello my friend , I'm Ali , just a software engineer nothing else! 👋
+# Hey there!
+I’m Ali — just a regular software engineer, nothing fancy! 😄

 ## 💫 About Me:
 🤝 .
-I'm just a curious person that wanna change the world a little bit better.
+I’m just a curious person who wants to make the world a little better — and along the way, understand myself and this wild thing we call life a bit more. 🌍✨

 ---